testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/ios-apps/overview.md

 ---
 title: "Add Test Steps in a Test Case in an iOS Project"
-metadesc: "How to add steps manually in simple English for an iOS project in Testsigma."
+metadesc: "Add test steps more steps to a pre-existing test case manually.
+Learn how to add test steps in simple English for an iOS project in Testsigma."
 noindex: false
 order: 4.460
 page_id: "Add Test Steps in a Test Case in an iOS Project"